 In the realm of data analytics, prescriptive analytics takes the spotlight as a forward-thinking approach that not only identifies issues but also prescribes optimal solutions.
 This blog explores the intricacies of prescriptive analytics, shedding light on its types, key techniques, cornerstones, and a real-world example that showcases its transformative capabilities.

 These types of data analysis goes beyond diagnosing problems; it recommends actions to optimize outcomes.
 It answers the question, “What should be done?” by leveraging advanced algorithms and models to provide actionable insights and strategic recommendations.
+In some contexts, you’ll also see the term prescriptive analysis used to describe this approach.

 Imagine a supply chain management scenario where a company employs prescriptive analytics to optimize inventory levels.
 By considering factors like demand forecasts, production costs, and storage constraints, the system recommends the optimal order quantities and reorder points.
 This ensures that the company maintains sufficient stock to meet demand while minimizing carrying costs.